A Simple Skin-Care Routine for Acne-Prone Skin Types

-Two equally satisfying things: Simple skin care routines and a blemish-free complexion.
+Two equally satisfying things: simple skin-care routines and a blemish-free complexion.
 Sound far-fetched?
-Not at all.
-A daily skin care routine can help to remove excess oil, keep pores clear, and reduce the appearance of imperfections.
-With so many products and personalized routines being shared on the internet, there is a plethora of conflicting information out there.
-Forget what you’ve heard, stopping breakouts doesn’t call for a lengthy or complex skin care routine.
-We’re sharing a simple five-step skin care routine for acne-prone skin types, below.
+It’s not.
+A daily skin-care routine can help to remove excess oil, keep pores clear and reduce the appearance of imperfections.
+But with so many products and personalized routines being shared on the internet, there is a plethora of conflicting information out there.
+Forget what you’ve heard, stopping breakouts doesn’t call for a lengthy or complex skin-care routine.
+We’re sharing a simple five-step skin-care routine for acne-prone skin types, below.

 Start your mornings off by washing your face with a cleanser formulated with acne-fighting ingredients, like salicylic acid or benzoyl peroxide, to target your blemishes head-on.
-According to board-certified dermatologist, and Skincare.com consultant, Dr. Dhaval Bhanusali, salicyclic acid is “a great keratolytic which means it helps remove excess dead skin cells from skin’s surface and gently exfoliates clogged pores.”
-The trick is to cleanse gently, but thoroughly.
+According to board-certified dermatologist, and Skincare.com consultant, Dr. Dhaval Bhanusali, salicylic acid is “a great keratolytic, which means it helps remove excess dead skin cells from skin’s surface and gently exfoliates clogged pores.”

 This foaming, medicated cleanser, formulated with a combination of pore-purifying ingredients, removes leftover traces of dirt and oil.
 It’s an ideal pick for acne-prone skin as it helps prevent new blemishes from forming while clearing the look of those existing.
 Use twice daily and rinse well.